The gap between a variational problem and its occupation measure relaxation: Introduction

 \item \emph{Codimension 1, that is, $m=1$ and any $n>0$.} In this case, \eqref{eq:pde} and \eqref{eq:relaxedpde} are equivalent as well.

-To prove this in Section \ref{sec:codim1}, we generalize the Hardt-Pitts decomposition \cite{hardt1996solving,zworski1988decomposition,tasso}, thereby obtaining a decomposition of the measure $\mu$ into a convex combination of functions in Sobolev space $W^{1,\infty}(\Omega)$, which can be approximated arbitrarily well by $C^1$ functions, providing the pursued result.
-While the Hardt-Pitts decomposition is an old, well-known result, the existing versions thereof do not directly apply in our setting and are hard to approach for non-expert audience.
-Here, we provide a self-contained proof of the extension applicable in our setting that relies on theory by de Giorgi, already made accessible in the books \cite{maggi2012sets,evansgariepy}.
+To prove this in Section \ref{sec:codim1}, we {prove a superposition result that can perhaps be understood as a version of the coarea formula}.
+We obtain a decomposition of the measure $\mu$ into a convex combination of functions in Sobolev space $W^{1,\infty}(\Omega)$, which can be approximated arbitrarily well by $C^1$ functions, providing the pursued result. {The superposition result is inspired by the Hardt-Pitts decomposition \cite{hardt1996solving,zworski1988decomposition,tasso},} an old, well-known result, the existing versions thereof do not directly apply in our setting and are hard to approach for non-expert audience{; see also Section \ref{sec:hardtpitts}}.
+Here, we provide a self-contained proof of the extension applicable in our setting that relies on theory mostly developed by de Giorgi on the structure of sets with finite perimeter, already made accessible in the books \cite{maggi2012sets,evansgariepy}.
 This result holds true in a very general setting, with the most important assumption being the convexity of $L$ in the variable $z$; see Theorem \ref{thm:nogap}.

 We have also reformulated the no-gap result in the context of optimal control problems; see Section \ref{sec:oc}.

 The idea of reformulating \eqref{eq:pde} as a linear programming problem and using a hierarchy of semidefinite programming problems to approximate it was first proposed in~\cite{korda2018moments}.
 First partial positive results on the absence of relaxation gap between \eqref{eq:pde} and \eqref{eq:relaxedpde} can be found in~\cite{marx2018moment,chernyavsky2021convex}, with~\cite{marx2018moment} using additional entropy inequalities to ensure concentration of the measure on a graph of a function for scalar hyperbolic conservation laws while~\cite{chernyavsky2021convex} treating special cases of $L$.